trustcrypto/documentation-theme-jekyll/index.md

 [Command-line Utility](https://docs.crp.to/command-line.html) - The OnlyKey Command-Line Utility is a command line tool targeted towards more advanced users.
 This can be used for configuration and testing.

-OnlyKey Android App - We are currently working on an Android app that supports U2F and Google Authenticator on Android.
-This app is working but has not been released for public use yet.
+OnlyKey Android App - The username / password / Yubikey® OTP login features will work without any apps on Android.
+With the OnlyKey Android app additional features like FIDO U2F, TOTP, and OpenPGP are supported.
+Get the app from [Google Play here](https://play.google.com/store/apps/details?id=to.crp.android.onlykeyu2f).

 {% include links.html %}